Journal

 Executive answer

-PRICE-BAND model
+How does the PRICE-BAND model work?

 - Pinpoint margin leakage by segment.